 Semi-scientific.
 That’s my takeaway here.
 Love that word 😀

-I really enjoyed this.
+I really enjoyed The Lean Startup.
 Eric Ries’s approach does rely on careful and strategic planning, but not by sacrificing action and results for it, like a lot of other business books do.

 As someone who’s been through failed validations, I can 100% vouch for the concept – it saves tons of time and energy.
 And if you’re a blogger, the warning about vanity metrics is all the more appropriate.